swiftlang/swift-evolution/proposals/0344-distributed-actor-runtime.md

   func greet() -> String
 }

-let greeter: (any) Greeter = try Greeter.resolve(id: ..., using: websocketActorSystem)
+let greeter: any Greeter = try Greeter.resolve(id: ..., using: websocketActorSystem)
-// ❌ error: static member 'resolve' cannot be used on protocol metatype 'Worker.Protocol'
+// ❌ error: static member 'resolve' cannot be used on protocol metatype 'Greeter.Protocol'
 ```

 A "client" peer does not have to know what distributed actor exactly implements this protocol, just that we're able to send a "greet" message to it, we should be able to obtain an existential `any Greeter` and be able to invoke `greet()` on it.

-In order to facilitate this capability we need to:
+In order to facilitate this capability, we need to:

-- implement ad-hoc synthesis of a type that effectively works like a "stub" that other RPC systems generally source-generate, yet thanks to our actor model we're able to synthesise it in the compiler on demand.
+- implement ad-hoc synthesis of a type that effectively works like a "stub" that other RPC systems generally source-generate, yet thanks to our actor model we're able to synthesise it in the compiler on demand;
 - find a way to invoke `resolve` on such protocol, for example we could offer a global function `resolveDistributedActorProtocol(Greeter.self, using: websocketActorSystem)`

-The `resolveDistributedActorProtocol` method has to be able to check the serialization requirement at compile-time where we invoke the resolve, because the distributed actor protocols don't have to declare a serialization requirement -- they can, but they don't have to (and this is by design).
+The `resolveDistributedActorProtocol` method has to be able to check the serialization requirement at compile-time where we invoke the resolve, because the distributed actor protocols don't have to declare a serialization requirement — they can, but they don't have to (and this is by design).

 It should be possible to resolve the following examples: